 In the case of a property dividend, a company distributes property to shareholders instead of cash or stock.
 Property dividends are recorded at market value on the declaration date.
 They can take the form of railroad cars, cocoa beans, pencils, gold, silver, salad dressing, or any other item with tangible value.

 Special One-Time Dividends

-A stock dividend is a pro-rata distribution of additional shares of a company’s stock to owners of the common stock.
-A company may opt for stock dividends for a number of reasons including inadequate cash on hand or a desire to lower the price of the stock on a per-share basis to prompt more trading and increase liquidity (i.e., how fast an investor can turn his holdings into cash).
+A dividend paid in stock shares rather than cash is a pro-rata distribution of additional shares of a company’s stock to owners of the common stock.
+A company may opt for stock dividends for a number of reasons, including inadequate cash on hand or a desire to lower the price of the stock on a per-share basis in order to prompt more trading and increase liquidity (i.e., how quickly an investor can turn their holdings into cash).

-A Practical Example of Stock Dividends:
+A Practical Example of Stock Dividends

 Dividend Payout Ratio